Debt, eviction and hunger: Millions fall back into crisis as stimulus and safety nets vanish

 Struggling people are raising rent money on GoFundMe and asking for help with groceries on Facebook Marketplace.
 In New Orleans, some have staged sit-ins in front of courthouses to block eviction hearings, with signs urging the local government to cancel rent: “You can’t wash your hands if you don’t have a sink.”

-Karin Smith, 52, of Juniper, Fla., recently opened the two-bedroom townhouse she shares with her 13-year-old son to a fellow single mom with a daughter.
-They’re all facing eviction, much like the 22 million other Americans behind on their rents, according to an analysis by the Covid-19 Eviction Defense Project, a Colorado-based community group.
-Despite the federal moratorium that ended July 24, some landlords are raising rents, issuing late fees and initiating eviction proceedings earlier than the federal deadline, which requires 30 days notice for eviction..
+Karin Smith, 52, of Jupiter, Fla., recently opened the two-bedroom townhouse she shares with her 13-year-old son to a fellow single mom with a daughter.
+They’re all facing eviction, much like the 22 million other Americans behind on their rent, according to an analysis by the Covid-19 Eviction Defense Project, a Colorado-based community group.
+Despite the federal moratorium that ended July 24, some landlords are raising rent, issuing late fees and initiating eviction proceedings earlier than the federal deadline, which requires 30 days notice for eviction.

-Black and Latino renters are the most at risk: In July, 44 percent and 41 percent, respectively, said they had no or slight confidence they could pay the next month’s payment or were likely to defer it, according to a U.S. Census Bureau survey.
+Black and Latino renters are the most at risk: In July, 44 percent and 41 percent, respectively, said they had no or slight confidence they could make the next month’s payment or were likely to defer it, according to a U.S. Census Bureau survey.
 About 21 percent of White renters felt the same, according to an Urban Institute analysis of the data collected between May 28 and June 9.

 Evictions are likely to skyrocket this summer as jobs remain scarce.
 Black renters will be hard hit.

-Smith couldn’t stand the idea of a family being pushed out into the streets.
+Karin couldn’t stand the idea of a family being pushed out into the streets.

 “It’s like people are just standing around watching it,” she said.
 “This time of year, we shouldn’t be able to be evicted with storms.
 You can’t have homeless people during hurricane season or a pandemic.”

-Smith lost her job as a U.S. Department of Education contractor on March 14 and told her landlord right away that the $1,650 rent would be a struggle.
-The landlord initially agreed to a payment schedule, she said, then on April 2 told Smith she would be evicted if she was even a day late.
+Karin lost her job as a U.S. Department of Education contractor on March 14 and told her landlord right away that the $1,650 rent would be a struggle.
+The landlord initially agreed to a payment schedule, she said, then on April 2 told Karin she would be evicted if she was even a day late.

 Since then, Karin and her son, who has Ehlers-Danlos syndrome, which affects connective tissue, have been living on food stamps and unemployment benefits that did not arrive until May.
 The state jobless aid started at $125 a week and was recently bumped to $225.
 She was earning $96,000 a year, but as a single mom with tens of thousands in student loans, health insurance premiums and other expenses, she didn’t have a lot of savings.